SubhadityaMukherjee/handwriting_recog_codes/dss/README.md

 # Running the scripts

+## How to run the training and classification of the model
+*This should be done when there is no model saved.*
+- ./run_training.sh "folder_with_images"

-## How to run the classification task
+## How to run the classification task without training
+*This can be used when you have a previously trained model saved.*

 To run dataset from specified folder: